 Try the New Go Agent

 We are excited for everyone to try out Contrast’s new agent for Go.
-It is a great addition to our suite of existing agents for Java, .NET/.NET Core, Python, Node, and Ruby.
+It is a great addition to our suite of existing agents for Java, .NET/.NET Core, Python and Node.
 If you have questions, feel free to reach out to us through your standard support channel.

 Other Resources